etokatlian/reel-gen/README.md

 Follow the prompts to enter a YouTube video URL.
 The application will:

 1. Download the video transcript
-2. Analyze the content to identify key moments (if OpenAI API key is provided)
-3. Generate images that accurately represent those key moments (using Hugging Face's Stable Diffusion)
-4. Create a short video with zoom effects from the generated images (if FFmpeg is installed and VIDEO_ENABLED=true)
+2. Process the content based on your chosen approach (AI-based or direct extraction)
-5. Save everything to an organized output directory
+3. Save everything to an organized output directory

 ## Output Structure

+### AI-Based Approach:
 ```
 output/
 └── [video_id]/